heoelri/adopac/labs/lab1/lab1.md

 This will now import the whole Repository from GitHub into your new Azure DevOps Repository.

+Lets now get started with creating our starter pipeline.

 * Click on "Pipelines"
 * Click on "Pipelines"
 * Click on "Create Pipeline"